daniel-butler-irl/VS_Code_Catalog_Json_Editor/CONTRIBUTING.md

-# Contributing to IBM Catalog JSON Editor
+# Contributing to IBM Catalog Tools

-Thank you for your interest in contributing to the IBM Catalog JSON Editor extension!
+Thank you for your interest in contributing to the IBM Catalog Tools extension!
 This document provides guidelines and information for developers who want to contribute to the project.

 ## Development Setup